Skip to contents

 model_path

-A string specifying the path to the NetLogo model file (with extension .nlogo, .nlogo3d, .nlogox, or .nlogox3d).
+A character string specifying the path to the NetLogo model file (with extension .nlogo, .nlogo3d, .nlogox, or .nlogox3d).

 experiment

-(optional) A string specifying the name of the experiment defined in the NetLogo model file (default: NULL).
+(optional) A character string specifying the name of the experiment defined in the NetLogo model file (default: NULL).

 other_arguments